 TL;DR: To scale affiliate blog content profitably, you need a production system built around commercial-intent keywords, tiered content types, and post-level ROI tracking — not just more writers or more volume.
 Affiliate blogs that compound past $5,000/month in commissions typically publish 8–15 posts per month in validated keyword gaps using a standardized brief-to-publish workflow.
-Tools like One Blog a Day automate this process using 15+ specialized AI agents, handling everything from keyword research to publishing in your brand voice.
+Automating this process with specialized AI agents — handling everything from keyword research to publishing in your brand voice — is what separates blogs that plateau from those that compound.

 Scaling affiliate blog content profitably means growing your publishing output and keyword coverage without proportionally increasing costs — and doing it without sacrificing the quality that keeps your rankings intact.
 Most affiliate bloggers hit a hard ceiling around 4–8 posts per month when trying to scale affiliate blog content profitably.
 Beyond that, costs spike, quality slips, or both.
 Breaking through that ceiling requires a system, not just more effort.